SeguOostdijk/odin-recipes/README.md

 # odin-recipes
-Recipe website wih basic HTML.
+Recipe website with basic HTML.

 Project from "foundations course" of The Odin Project.